 UC San Diego Health kidney transplant experts explain the advantages of live donation.

-The transplant team at UC San Diego Health are skilled in the complex care of living donors.
-Our interdisciplinary team includes dedicated living donor specialists who provide medical, surgical and psychological support for potential donors.
+The transplant team at UC San Diego Health is skilled in the complex care of living donors.
+Our interdisciplinary team includes living donor specialists who provide medical, surgical and psychological support for potential donors.

 Become A Living Donor

 Start the process of becoming a living kidney donor by completing this

 - Kidneys from living donors last longer than kidneys from deceased donors resulting in a significant increase in long-term survival for recipients.

 - Recipients of living donors receive transplants before they start on dialysis or earlier into the start of dialysis treatment, which increases their life span.

 - Surgery can be scheduled at a time that is convenient for both the recipient and the donor.